-Preferred Approach: The preferred approach seeks to make provision for 28ha of employment land over the plan period (including committed sites), this represents the lower end of a range of scenarios for employment needs presented within the draft Employment Land Review (2016)

-SA Objective (28h: a net) scale Long term Loc ation of net) Time escale Loca Commentary SO8) Improve connectivity, reduce the need for travel, and ensure proposed developments have safe access + + + 0 0 + + + 0 0 Preferred Approach Provision of employment land in the urban areas of Craven may serve to limit the need for travel and encourage the use of sustainable travel patterns.
+end of a range of end of a range of scenarios for employment needs presented within the draft Employment Land Review (2016).
+SA Objective a net) scale Loc ation of Commentary Short term Long term Urban Rural Transboundary Impact SO7) Enable everyone to access a good standard of education and the ability to undertake relevant training and augment skill levels + + + + + The option is likely to see some minor positive effects on access to training as a growth in Craven's economy also offers the potential for vocational training offered by employees, for example apprenticeships.
+This may have benefits in adjoining areas if people come into Craven for work or training from other areas.
+SO8) Improve connectivity, reduce the need for travel, and ensure proposed developments have safe access + + + 0 0 Provision of employment land in the urban areas of Craven may serve to limit the need for travel and encourage the use of sustainable travel patterns.
 However, this is more a matter for distribution rather than quantity.
 Generally however, an increase in employment land and therefore economic growth and potential jobs within Craven, is likely to result in an overall increased need for travel.
 Connectivity could improve through an increase in potential custom for commuting.
-Alternative Approach It is not considered that an additional 4ha of employment growth land would make a significant difference for Craven overall.

-Preferred Approach: The preferred approach seeks to make provision for 28ha of employment land over the plan period (including committed sites), this represents the lower end of a range of scenarios for employment needs presented within the draft Employment Land Review (2016)

-SA Objective (28h erred anet) net) Commentary cal Long term ation Rural Short term escale Long term Rural Transboundary [5] Impact SO9) Reduce the risk and impacts of flooding on people, property and the environment including through the implementation of Sustainable Urban Drainage. - - - - Preferred Approach The overall strategy of the plan is to direct development and locations away from areas at risk of flooding.
+ach: 1 he pr eferre ed ap oproac Growth h seeks to make provision for 27-32 ha of employment land over the plan period (including committed sites), this represents the lower needs presented within the draft Employment Land Review (2016).
+SA Objective 32 h erred anet) Commentary Short term Rural Transboundary Impact SO9) Reduce the risk and impacts of flooding on people, property and the environment including through the implementation of Sustainable Urban 0 - - - - The overall strategy of the plan is to direct development and locations away from areas at risk of flooding.
 However, built development is likely to have some impact on flood risk as this reduces the amount of land available for storage of water.
-Alternative Approach The slightly higher target level of employment land in Alternative Approach 1 may result in increased pressure for development in areas at higher risk of flooding flood plans with a negative impact on the achievement of this objective.
-However, an additional 4ha is considered relatively marginal.